BrettBlox/eslint-config-brettblox/readme.md

 ## Instructions for PHPStorm

 Once you have done the above install.
-To get PHPStorm to lint and format your code, navigate to Preferences > Languages & Frameworks > Javascript > Code Quality Tools > ESLint.
-Configure eslint using manual ESLint configuration with the below settings:
+To get PHPStorm to lint and format your code:

+1. Navigate to `Preferences` → `Languages & Frameworks` → `Javascript` → `Code Quality Tools` → `ESLint`.
+2. Configure eslint using manual ESLint configuration with settings from the screenshot below making sure that `Run eslint --fix on save` is selected and that your `ESLint package:` path matches the path to the root of your project:

 ![PHP Storm config](./PHPStormConfig.png?raw=true)